rigelminer/rigel/README.md

           When dual or triple mining the value may be prepended with the algorithm index `[<index>]`.
 Primary algorithm has index 1.

+      --mt <MT1,MT2,...>
+          Set memory tweaks for Pascal GPUs with GDDR5/GDDR5X memory

+          Possible values: 1, 2, 3, 4, 5, 6 (REFRESH will be set to `mt * 16`)

+          Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_` When dual or triple mining the value may be prepended with the algorithm index `[<index>]`.
+Primary algorithm has index 1.

       --fan-control <FAN1,FAN2,...>
           Sets GPU fan control mode